danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 - **Computational Efficiency:**
 The lack of a need for gradient calculations and parameter updates significantly speeds up the optimization process.
 This is especially important when the optimization has to be performed multiple times or in real-time scenarios.

-- **An interesting conceptual idea of true AI** There is a framework implemented for the model to improve itself, is that now true AI?
+- **AI Implications** There is a framework implemented for the model to improve itself, is that true AI?

-Downsides:
+### Limitations:
 - **Limited Cases where it is applicable**
-- **Because you need a ground truth, even if the model comes up with a better answer you may mark it worse than the original despite it being better**
+	- Because you need a ground truth, even if the model comes up with a better answer you may mark it worse than the original despite it being better.
+- **Can anyone think of any others?**

 ## References:
 Tom Brown, Benjamin Mann, Nick Ryder, Melanie Subbiah, Jared D Kaplan, Prafulla Dhariwal, Arvind Neelakantan, Pranav Shyam, Girish Sastry, Amanda Askell, et al. Language models are few-shot learners.
 Advances in neural information processing systems, 33:1877–1901, 2020.